https://hgic.clemson.edu/

 What are the Chances for an Infection?

-Rare!
-No major outbreaks of illness have been attributed to this organism.
+Vibriosis causes an estimated 80,000 illnesses and 100 deaths in the United States every year.
 Sporadic cases have occurred in South Carolina, becoming more prevalent during the warmer months.
-To date no fatalities have been related to eating oysters harvested in S.C. waters.
+To date, no fatalities have been related to eating oysters harvested in S.C. waters.
 Most healthy individuals are not troubled by V. vulnificus infections from water or food.
 Also, extensive federal and state regulatory programs monitor the production and marketing of raw shellfish to assure product safety.
 Thus, the V. vulnificus problem is primarily restricted to individuals in the risk categories.
 These individuals are advised not to eat raw shellfish.

 Originally published 12/99